Lilian Lancaster (artist): Early life and education

 She was born in Chiswick in London in 1886, one of two daughters of Margaret, an Irish comedienne, and William James Lancaster, a theatrical manager.
 Her older sister, Theodora Margaret Sothern Lancaster (1885-1977) married the sculptor Edmund Thomas Wyatt Ware (1883-1960).
 Her aunt, after whom she was named, was the actress and humorous cartographer Lilian Lancaster.
-Primarily a figure and still-life painter, Lancaster studied at the Westminster School of Art 1908-1911 where her Teacher was Walter Sickert and the Slade School of Fine Art (1909-1910)where her teachers included Henry Tonks and Frederick Brown.
+Primarily a figure and still-life painter, Lancaster studied at the Westminster School of Art 1908-1911 where her Teacher was Walter Sickert and the Slade School of Fine Art (1909-1910) where her teachers included Henry Tonks and Frederick Brown.
 Her son, the architect Stephen Gardiner later recalled that his mother was Sickert's favourite pupil, and that he gifted her one of his paintings, Reverie, a half-length nude on a bed, painted during his Camden Town period.
 She was influenced by the French Impressionists, with Renoir being a particular influence on her own work, and by the works of Vincent van Gogh.

 Career

 Lilian Lancaster taught at Brighton School of Art and Eastbourne College of Art from 1916 to 1921.
-From 1911 to 1966 she exhibited her paintings in London, including at the Royal Academy Summer Exhibition and at the New English Art Club of which she was a member.
+From 1911 to 1966 she exhibited her paintings in London, including at the Royal Academy Summer Exhibition and at the New English Art Club.
 Lilian had two major solo exhibition's in London and was a member of the WIAC.
 She also exhibited her work internationally in Paris Salon's and by invitation in Berlin.
 Her paintings received excellent reviews in contemporary newspapers and art periodicals.

 In 1912, Lilian held a solo exhibition at the Doré Gallery at the beginning of her artistic career, Anthony Ludovici wrote of her work: